BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 MC (Moving Coil) Cartridge

-MC has an advantage in terms of sound quality, though the cons for MCs are as observed since MM brands are much more popular like the Audio Technica.
-You see, MCs are more expensive and fragile than MMs, and most types do not have replaceable needles.
+MC Cartridges has an advantage in terms of sound quality, though the cons for MC (moving coil cartridges) are as observed since MM brands are much more popular like the Audio Technica.
+You see, MC cartridges are more expensive and fragile than MMs (moving magnet), and most types do not have replaceable needles.

 Is your turntable MM or MC suitable?

-Most turntables are manufactured with MM cartridge suitability, while MC is well-known around the high-end Stereophile audiences in the business.
+Most turntables are manufactured with MM cartridge suitability, while high end MC cartridges is well-known around the high-end Stereophile audiences in the business.

 MM cartridges are popularly used among turntable brands, from budget-friendly Audio Technica and Pro-Ject Debut Carbon, which appeal to larger audiences rather than more expensive turntables such as what Rega Planar offers.
 Some are versatile, including both types of cartridges like the Clearaudio Concept.